Tabletop Game: Cartoon Action Hour

 - Small Name, Big Ego: Kargorr, so very much.
 His whole shtick is that he's an incompetent Harmless Villain (bordering on a Dastardly Whiplash) who thinks of himself as a fearsome Big Bad.

-, King Rastor of Haven, bringso together a group of heroes called Guardians of Iconia to defeat Nekkrottus' forces once and for all.
+Warriors of the CosmosThe fictional series, Warriors of the Cosmos, deals with Iconia, a once peaceful planet, now under the attack of Nekrottus's Blackskull Empire.
+The Big Good, King Rastor of Haven, brings together a group of heroes called Guardians of Iconia to defeat Nekrottus' forces once and for all.

 The fictional series, "Warriors of the Cosmos", has the following tropes: